mooori/counter-acl-example/Article.md

 The contract methods defined above can be called by anyone since they are public and inside an implementation block marked with `#[near_bindgen]`.
 Using `near-sdk-rs` it is possible to restrict some methods such that they can be called only by the contract itself.
 Either by using `#[private]` or by not exposing the method publicly, as described in the [documentation](https://docs.near.org/sdk/rust/contract-interface/private-methods).

-However, what if some accounts other than the contract should be able to call restricted methods?
-This is were [`AccessControllable`](https://github.com/aurora-is-near/near-plugins#accesscontrollable) plugin comes in handy.
+However, what if we wanted to implement more flexible permissions (e.g. allowing only some set of accounts to call a given function)?
+This is where the [`AccessControllable`](https://github.com/aurora-is-near/near-plugins#accesscontrollable) plugin comes in handy.

 ### Managing permissions with ACL